 Many of the species of birds that are barely surviving, or are slowly losing their fight for survival are in trouble because of curtailment of a favorable territory in which to carry on their breeding functions, in which to rest on migratory flights, or, in which, on winter grounds, to pursue a constant quest for food.
 The breeding and food gathering difficulties may be associated with the loss of critical spacial needs of individual pairs.
 The California Condor, the Whooping Crane, and several of the varieties of Prairie Chickens have been losing ground, not so much because of persecution by man as through the gradual attrition of their ancestral habitats.
-Though man is responsible for this whittling down, the decrease in wild : how been life is indirect and unplanned, not a frontal, purposeful attack as it was on Passenger pigeons, Great Auks, and Buffalo.
+Though man Cause of thehos beenlife js indirect and unplanned, not a frontal, purposeful attackas it was on Passenger pigeons, Great Auks, and Buffalo.